Skip to main content

 Victorian, Edwardian and Georgian properties were built to no standardised dimensions.
 Doorways in a Chelsea townhouse or a Kensington villa may be wider, taller or differently proportioned to anything available off the shelf.
 Arched openings, fanlights and deep reveals add further complexity.

-Forcing a standard door into a non-standard opening requires adaptation — typically through the use of fillers, reducers or oversized frames.
+Forcing a standard door into a non-standard opening requires adaptation, typically through the use of fillers, reducers or oversized frames.
 The result is a door that does not sit properly in its architectural context, with visible compromises at the edges.

 Proportional Integrity

 Architecture is fundamentally about proportion.
-The relationship between door width and height, between panel sizes, between glazed and solid areas — these ratios determine whether a door looks considered or compromised.
+The relationship between door width and height, between panel sizes, between glazed and solid areas, these ratios determine whether a door looks considered or compromised.
 A standard door placed in a Georgian surround designed for different proportions will look exactly what it is: a compromise.

 Properties in conservation areas across Beaconsfield and the wider Home Counties face this challenge frequently.
 The original doorways were built to proportions that pre-date modern standardisation, and replacing them with something off the shelf diminishes the character of both the door and the facade.
+Every SteelR doorset is manufactured to the surveyed dimensions of the individual opening, with no standard sizing imposed.

 Double Doors and Sidelights